null2028/enimax-server/README.md

 # How to deploy on glitch

-Install redis on your glitch project: http://redis-notes.glitch.me/
+Install redis on your Glitch project: [http://redis-notes.glitch.me/](http://redis-notes.glitch.me/)

-Then glitch should take care of the rest.
+Then Glitch should take care of the rest.